Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Path to the [YAML configuration file](../../how-to/configure/use-config-file.md).
+The path to the [YAML configuration file](../../how-to/configure/use-config-file.md).
 The default is `none`.

 ### `data-base-path`, `data-path`